Florida Trucking Accidents – Top Causes

-Truck accident lawyers at The Ansara Law Firm have successfully handled claims against large trucking companies and insurance carriers, and we are well-versed in the federal and state regulations central to your claim.
+The Fort Lauderdale truck accident lawyers at The Ansara Law Firm have successfully handled claims against large trucking companies and insurance carriers, and we are well-versed in the federal and state regulations central to your claim.

 - The driving records and logs of the truck, including weigh-ins and hours of service

 - Vehicle maintenance records